-I've designed a new backtrack algorithm for solving packing problems that I call fixed image list algorithm (FILA).
+I've designed a new backtrack algorithm for solving tiling problems that I call fixed image list algorithm (FILA).
 The algorithm is flexible in that it supports various ordering heuristics.1 By using a heuristic that always selects the first open cell, FILA behaves like Fletcher and de Bruijn's algorithms.2,3 If you use a heuristic that always picks the cell that has fewest fit options, it behaves like my most constrained hole (MCH) algorithm.4 A key distinguishing feature of FILA is that ordering heuristics return neither a target cell to fill, nor a target piece to place, but rather return a set of image lists that should be tried (where an image is defined as a particular translation of a particular rotation of a puzzle piece).
 The returned set contains one list of images for each uniquely shaped puzzle piece.
 Although the ordering heuristics that target cells are best suited to FILA, the interface does allow heuristics to target pieces, and is a subject for additional research.